 In 04/04/2016, Samuel Saraiva suggested, to the Apple executives Steven Jobs and Tim Cook in an open letter to Apple, proposal creating a free global application that would be named HELP.
 For all the Apple languages, this public service would allow for a data bank that would benefit people in need of some sort of help and those who, in some way, can, wish or would like to hear the stories that sensitize them and where they would be able to practice fraternity.

-Active presence in the presidential campaign of Donald Trump
+Presence in the campaign of Donald Trump

 Samuel Saraiva has participated voluntarily in Donald Trump's election campaign since the primaries, operating in the states of Virginia, Maryland, Washington, DC, and Pennsylvania.

-Contrary to Brazilian press action that tried to influence the vote of thousands of American citizens of Latin origin, Samuel defended the vote in Trump, for the reasons explained in an interview granted to Brazilian journalist Thais Bilenky, published on November 9, 2016 by Folha de São Paulo, under the title: "Brazilian businessman says he voted for Donald Trump because he ‘took the pains’ of American patriots".
+He defended the vote in Trump, for the reasons explained in an interview granted to Brazilian journalist Thais Bilenky, published on November 9, 2016 by Folha de São Paulo, under the title: "Brazilian businessman says he voted for Donald Trump because he ‘took the pains’ of American patriots".

-He also suggested to President Trump to pursue a study for the expansion of R.H.
+He also suggested to Trump Administration to pursue a study for the expansion of R.H.
 4291 - Immigrant and Refugee Liability Act - making polygraph testing mandatory for obtaining tourist visas, green cards, and citizenship.

 "Samuel Sales Saraiva is a dreamer with his feet firmly planted in reality," said the attorney and former Brazilian Federal Deputy, Isaac Newton da Silva Pessoa (PDS-RO), in testimony presented to the Ministry of Defense and Strategic Affairs of Brazil, "Celso Amorim" on April 25, 2013.
 (Isaac was the rapporteur at the Commission of the Interior, of the Supplementary Law Project that transformed the territory of the State of Rondonia in Brazil, and was a founding member of the Endireita Brazil Institute.)